Last Updated on 17 January 2026 by Cycloscope

 Nadsiansky Regional Landscape Park and Uzhanian National Nature Park

-In Ukraine, are also part of the UNESCO Biosphere Reserve.
-It is possible to walk through 17 different paths inside the park, also here there are wooden churches of the seventeenth and eighteenth centuries.
+In Ukraine, they are also part of the UNESCO Biosphere Reserve.
+It is possible to walk along 17 different paths inside the park; here, there are also wooden churches from the seventeenth and eighteenth centuries.

 8 – Dunajec River Gorge

-This is not a long-distance cycle route, more of a short and easy stroll along the Slovakian border.
-The Dunajec River Gorge though is so beautiful that we decided to dedicate a whole article about it, with maps, tracks, rafting tips, history, and everything you might want to know about it.
+This is not a long-distance cycle route; more of a short stroll along the Slovakian border.
+The Dunajec River Gorge, though, is so beautiful that we decided to dedicate a whole article to it, with maps, tracks, rafting tips, history, and everything you might want to know.

 Learn more about the Dunajec River Gorge